rohit-krish/Scripts/README.md

-# 1. BASH
-## Script to connect an Android device wirelessly
+## 1. Script to connect an Android device wirelessly
 #### ie:- I use this script to connect my physical device for flutter dev.
 ```sh
 #! /bin/bash